The Nevada law for contributing to the delinquency of a minor prohibits causing a child to either:

 There is a one (1) year waiting period to get an NRS 201.110 conviction sealed.
 Note that the waiting period begins after the case ends, not after the initial arrest or guilty verdict.5

 There is no waiting period to get a record seal if the NRS 201.110 case gets dismissed (meaning there is no conviction).
-However, the Nevada record seal process itself takes several weeks.6
+However, the record seal process itself takes several months.6

 6.1.
 Furnishing alcohol to a person under 21

-A person can be charged with the Nevada crime of furnishing alcohol to a person under 21 for either:
+A person can be charged with furnishing alcohol to a person under 21 for either:

 - selling or giving alcohol to an underage person;